laurilopes/api_docs/v1/documentation/requests.md

 Three additional parameters must be included on all requests that modify or update a resource: an _endpoint_, a _timestamp_, and a _request signature_.
-The request signature (detailed below) is generated by using the API user's _secret token_ and, in some cases, a _petition authorization key_.
+The request signature (detailed below) is generated by using the API user's _secret token_ and a
+_resource authorization key_.

 ### API Key